ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 if __name__ == "__main__":
     main()
 ```
-Getting used to `pwntools` at this point will help on the following tasks.
+Getting used to `pwntools` at this point will help with the following tasks.

 > ***Return a screenshot when you manage to execute the "secret" function by using `pwntools` and also return your Python source code.***
 ---